 Report on the Financial Statements

-In our opinion and to the best of our information and according to the explanationsgiven to us the aforesaid financial statements together with the Principal AccountingPolicies and Notes appended thereto give the information required by the BankingRegulation Act 1949 as well as the Companies Act 2013 in the manner so required for thebanking companies and give a true and fair view of the state of affairs of the Bank as at31 March 2016 its loss and its cash flows for the year ended on that date.
+In our opinion and to the best of our information and according to the explanationsgiven to us the aforesaid financial statements together with the Principal AccountingPolicies and Notes appended thereto give the information required by the BankingRegulation Act1949 as well as the Act in the manner so required for the banking companiesand give a true and fair view in conformity with the accounting principles generallyaccepted in India of the state of affairs of the Bank as at 31 March 2017 its profit andits cash flows for the year ended on that date.

 Report on Other Legal and Regulatory Requirements

 1. The Balance Sheet and the Profit and Loss Account have been drawn up in accordancewith the provisions of Section 29 of the Banking Regulation Act 1949 read with Section133 of the Companies Act 2013 read with Rule 7 of the Companies (Accounts) Rules 2014.

 2. As required by section 143(3) of the Act and section 30 of the Banking RegulationAct 1949 we report that:

 a) We have obtained all the information and explanations which to the best of ourknowledge and belief were necessary for the purpose of our audit and have found them tobe satisfactory;

 b) In our opinion the transactions of the Bank which have come to our notice havebeen within the powers of the Bank;

 c) The returns received from the Offices and branches of the Bank have been foundadequate for the purpose of our audit.
 The reports on the accounts of the branch officesaudited by branch auditors of the Bank under section 143(8) of the Act have been sent tous and have been properly dealt with by us in preparing this report;

 d) In our opinion proper books of account as required by law have been kept by theBank so far as it appears from our examination of those books;